bjornbytes/lovr-docs/guides/Compiling.md

 - Optional: Set `ANDROID_ASSETS` to include extra assets (e.g. a project folder) in the APK.
 - Windows: Make sure you add `-G "Unix Makefiles"` so it doesn't try to use Visual Studio.

-The usual CMake incantation with all of the above variables set up should produce `lovr.apk`:
+Here's an example of a full CMake incantation that produces `lovr.apk` in the build folder:

     $ mkdir build
     $ cd build